 - Floor – pier & beam, cold floors, between the floors, and overhangs

 - Roofline – not required but it will knock down attic heat to the A/C equipment and ducts

 How can I reduce the moisture in my home?

 First, you should properly insulate and second have your A/C sized adequately to avoid short-cycling, which would not allow the unit to fully remove the humidity.

 By installing the insulation into the walls it will fill up an empty cavity and absorb the sound.
 The best type is Cellulose fiber due to its heavier density; instead of filtering the sound it will absorb it.

 How long will the product work for?
 When will it need to be replaced?

-- All insulation, if it is wet from roof leaks, walked through by repair companies, rodents nesting or a fire, needs to be replaced.
-Fiberglass needs to be re-insulated every 2-5 years at minimum because contractors typically fluff the material.
+All insulation, if it is wet from roof leaks, walked through by repair companies, rodents nesting, or has been affected by a fire, needs to be replaced.
+Fiberglass needs to be re-insulated every 2-5 years at the minimum because contractors typically fluff the material.